 Using Google to study can now be about more than just a search bar.
 You’ll find the Google Campus smack-bang in the heart of London and it’s home to an entire floor of dedicated working and studying space.
 Naturally, the WiFi comes gratis and you simply have to register online to book yourself what is, quite honestly, a very comfortable chair.
 In addition to a chic alternative space to study and a cafe to refuel, the campus also offers events that might be useful for networking.

 A great cultural hub, Southbank Centre is also a great alternative to libraries or your own four walls.
 Find a spot to sit down with your laptop or if you’d prefer to do without the distraction, head to the Queen Elizabeth Cafe to go over notes in what is deemed a gadget-free zone.
 When you’re ready for a break, you can enjoy what the centre has to offer with a takeaway coffee in hand or venture out to enjoy views of the Thames as you grab something to eat from any one of the food trucks.

 Let’s be honest, English weather isn’t always the most predictable and what might start off as a sunny morning, could easily turn into a less-than-pleasant afternoon.
 If you’re feeling adventurous though, why not soak in the sunshine and take your studying outdoors?
-Remember to always pack a brolly though.
+When the sun decides to come out, parks become some of the best study places in London.
+Remember to always pack a brolly though!